opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:pyfunction:: cv2.randn(dst, mean, stddev) -> None

-    :param dst: Output array of random numbers.
-The array must be pre-allocated and have 1 to 4 channels.
+    :param dst: output array of random numbers; the array must be pre-allocated and have 1 to 4 channels.

-    :param mean: Mean value (expectation) of the generated random numbers.
+    :param mean: mean value (expectation) of the generated random numbers.

-    :param stddev: Standard deviation of the generated random numbers.
-It can be either a vector (in which case a diagonal standard deviation matrix is assumed) or a square matrix.
+    :param stddev: standard deviation of the generated random numbers; it can be either a vector (in which case a diagonal standard deviation matrix is assumed) or a square matrix.

 The function ``randn`` fills the matrix ``dst`` with normally distributed random numbers with the specified mean vector and the standard deviation matrix.
-The generated random numbers are clipped to fit the value range of the destination array data type.
+The generated random numbers are clipped to fit the value range of the output array data type.

 .. seealso::